zimolzak/birthday-party/list.md

 These are things I would start using right away and keep using a lot, possibly daily.

-- **Dress shirts** (I need long sleeve more than short sleeve)
-    - brand: Brooks Brothers, (sometimes L.L.
-Bean)
-    - fabric: generally light weight.
-(So usually anything *except* Oxford cloth.
-Pinpoint Oxford is sometimes OK.)
-    - style: Get button-down collar.
-    - color: mostly solid
-    - Fit: not "slim" but usually "the one that is a little looser than slim."
-Many call this "Regular" fit.
-Not "relaxed"
-    - size: 17 neck / 34 sleeve.

 - Any **short sleeve shirt from Criquet**, [criquetshirts.com](https://criquetshirts.com), around $90.
 Size: medium.
 Now *free shipping* on all orders with code: FALLSHIP

 - Some kind of short sleeve **polo shirt**, *not* all-cotton, lightweight.
 Probably solid color.
-I have one from Izod that I like.
-  Also Under Armour.
+OK brands: Izod, Under Armour, Adidas.
 The kind I like are often sold as "golf performance wicking something something."

 - **Short sleeve button-front** shirt, casual, all cotton.

-- **Necktie,** solid colors, dark generally, made of silk.
-I want a few in the "skinny" style, like 2 inches wide, without much "tapering" as it goes from the bottom to the top.
+- **Necktie,** solid green, black, grey, brown.
+Made of silk.
+Get "skinny" style, like 2 inches wide, without much "tapering" as it goes from the bottom to the top.
 Possibly with a blunt, rectangle-type end, instead of coming to a point.